arochat9/ai-assistant-server/README.md

 pytest

-- just type "pytest" and tests will run (not parellel though)
+- just type "pytest" and tests will run (not parallel though)
   - to get parallel tests to run in parallel and sequential tests to run sequentially do this:
   - pytest -v -n auto
 - to run a single test